 Your museum puts a lot of thought into how to communicate with donors through traditional means, like donation boxes in the physical space, galas and other creative fundraising events throughout the year.
 But how much thought is going into the way you’re reaching potential donors on your website?

+Just about every museum will have a section labeled, “Give,” or a similar phrase in their main navigation.
 Asking for donations is simple enough, but shouldn’t a website work harder for your museum than a plexiglass box?
 In exploring museum websites, I find that many “donate” sections are pretty similar.
 Many start with a landing page that links to other subpages for planned giving, annual/operational fund, museum membership, etc. After visiting site after site, I see this exact formula over and over, with very little variation.